Third Crossing - West Shore Roadwork

 That intersecton has been pretty dangerous for me as a cyclist.
 You get a lot of speed built up coming down the bridge going south.
 However, a lot of people are turning right from Montreal onto John Counter.
 Think they are checking their mirrors to see if they are about to turn into a cyclist?
 I'd be happy if people even signaled.
 There needs to be a right turn lane and the bicycle lane needs to be to the left of that.
 It is setup like that on John Counter eastbound.
 I don't feel safe going north on the bridge in the bicycle lane either, usually go up on the sidewalk.
 If you are over the crest of the bridge, drivers can't see you until they are on top of you.
 Maybe a wider sidewalk that is half bicycle lane?
 I don't like separators as that means snow does not get plowed off the bike lane in the winter.

-lhaeh asked almost 3 years agoThanks for sharing your concerns and experience.
+lhaeh asked about 3 years agoThanks for sharing your concerns and experience.

 Having a dedicated right turn and a bike lane heading southbound on Montreal is possible.
 It will be considered together with the full review of the other elements of the intersection and right-of-way space during its design for enhanced Active Transportation and Transit as part of the Federal grant program.
 There will be requirements to relocate electrical and other equipment in the intersection which requires a large amount of time and coordination which will be part of the analysis as well.